“Spiritual Choreographer” -Dance Magazine

 Nai-Ni Chen has been creating dances professionally for over thirty years in the US.
 She has built a diverse repertory of over 80 original works and toured to major venues in the US and international festivals in 12 countries around the world.
 A cross-cultural choreographer who aims to bring audience across the cultural boundaries, she has developed her unique movement and choreographic styles that reflect the grace and splendor of the Chinese cultural traditions she studied in Taiwan since youth and the dynamic spirit of modern dance that she acquired in New York from luminaries such as Mary Anthony, Bertram Ross, Doris Rudko and Patricia Rowe.

 Nai-Ni Chen has received multiple Choreographer Fellowship from the National Endowment for the Arts and the New Jersey State Council on the Arts.
+Her company has been touring the United States for over 20 years and has been presented by the President’s Committee on the Arts in the Tamaulipas International Arts Festival in Mexico.
 She has been a principal affiliate of the New Jersey Performing Arts Center and was a resident artist of the Harlem School of the Arts.
-Her contribution to the immigrant cultural experience has been honored by OCA and the International Institute.
+Currently, she is Artist-in-Residence at New Jersey City University and has developed an innovative, award winning new program to bring dance to children with multiple disabilities at the A Harry Moore Laboratory School in the University.

 In New York, she has taught at Mary Anthony Dance Studio, Peridance and NYU, where she received her MA in Dance and Dance Education.
 She has been a principal affiliate artist of the New Jersey Performing Arts Center since its inception.
 On television, Ms. Chen is an often-featured artist on PBS/NJN’s Grammy Award-winning State of the Arts series as well as serving as a dance competition judge for Sinovision USA, a Chinese language TV channel in the community.
 For her contribution to the Chinese American culture, she has received awards from the New Jersey International Institute, the Organization of Chinese Americans, and Chinese American Chamber of Commerce.
 She has also served on Dance related panels for the National Endowment for the Arts.